-1.10.52 Update Etc Hosts
+1.10.53 Update Etc Hosts

-Summary: update /etc/hosts
+Summary: update the hosts file (usually /etc/hosts)

-This module will update the contents of /etc/hosts based on the hostname/fqdn specified in config.
-Management of /etc/hosts is controlled using manage_etc_hosts.
-If this is set to false, cloud-init will not manage /etc/ hosts at all.
+This module will update the contents of the local hosts database (hosts file; usually /etc/hosts) based on the hostname/fqdn specified in config.
+Management of the hosts file is controlled using manage_etc_hosts.
+If this is set to false, cloud-init will not manage the hosts file at all.
 This is the default behavior.

-If set to true or template, cloud-init will generate /etc/hosts using the template located in /etc/ cloud/templates/hosts.tmpl.
+If set to true or template, cloud-init will generate the hosts file using the template located in /etc/cloud/templates/hosts.tmpl.
 In the /etc/cloud/templates/hosts.tmpl template, the strings \$hostname and \$fqdn will be replaced with the hostname and fqdn respectively.

-If manage_etc_hosts is set to localhost, then cloud-init will not rewrite /etc/hosts entirely, but rather will ensure that a entry for the fqdn with a distribution dependent ip is present in /etc/hosts (i.e. ping <hostname> will ping 127.0.0.1 or 127.0.1.1 or other ip).
+If manage_etc_hosts is set to localhost, then cloud-init will not rewrite the hosts file entirely, but rather will ensure that a entry for the fqdn with a distribution dependent ip is present (i.e. ping <hostname> will ping 127.0.1.1 or other ip).

-Note: if manage_etc_hosts is set true or template, the contents of /etc/hosts will be updated every boot. to make any changes to /etc/hosts persistant they must be made in /etc/cloud/templates/hosts. tmpl
+Note: if manage_etc_hosts is set true or template, the contents of the hosts file will be updated every boot.
+To make any changes to the hosts file persistent they must be made in /etc/cloud/templates/hosts.tmpl